Business Valuation in Divorce | 9 FAQs You Must Know

 • Personal Goodwill vs. Enterprise Goodwill: Distinguishing between the value that stems from an individual’s personal reputation and skills versus the inherent value of the business itself can be complex.
 But this is essential for fair valuation.

-To understand how business valuations work in a divorce, let’s look at an example:
+To help you understand the process in more depth, let’s look at an example:

 An Example: Alex and Jordan’s Small Business Bakery